ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### `context`

-With `context` two scripts can communicate directly by calling on each other’s functions and properties.
+With `context` two scripts can communicate directly by calling on each other's functions and properties.
 Notice that '.' is used instead of ':' when accessing context functions.
 In the following example, the first script is placed directly in the hierarchy and the second script is placed inside a template of some sort.
 When a new player joins, the first script spawns a copy of the template and tells it about the new player.
 The template then follows the player around as they move.

 ```lua
 -- Script directly in hierarchy